True Spine Experts

 Minimally Invasive Cervical Spinal Fusion

 A minimally invasive cervical fusion is also commonly referred to as an ACDF.
-The spine specialists use it to treat chronic pain, nerve compression, and instability in the cervical spine.
+Spine specialists use it to treat chronic pain, nerve compression, and instability in the cervical spine.
 Spine surgery experts typically recommend this procedure when cervical spine conditions do not respond to conservative treatment options.

 Revision Spine Surgery

 Revision spine surgery is sometimes needed to correct issues that resulted from previous spine surgery.
 Although uncommon, screws, plates, or other implants used in a prior surgery can cause pain or other symptoms.
 This is often due to the spine not healing correctly after surgery or incorrect placement of the implants themselves.